Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

     >

     > **Challenge:**
-    > - We wanted the boxes (in bootstrap called cards) to be of the same seize in terms of weight and height despite the different text lengths.
+    > - We wanted the boxes (in bootstrap called cards) to be of the same seize in terms of width and height despite the different text lengths.
     >

     > **Tips & Tricks:**